University of Lincoln: Libraries

-The university has three libraries: the main University Library, a Library at the Holbeach Campus which is part of the National Centre for Food Manufacturing, and the Biomedical and Health Sciences Library at the Lincoln Medical School.
+The university Libraries and Learning Skills department has three libraries: the main University Library, a Library at the Holbeach Campus which is part of the National Centre for Food Manufacturing, and the Ross Library for Biomedical and Health Sciences at the Lincoln Medical School.

 The University Library occupies the Great Central Warehouse (GCW) building, a renovated industrial railway-goods warehouse.
 It opened in December 2004 on the Brayford campus.
 In total it houses over 300,000 books, journals and other reference materials.

 The Great Central Warehouse building was built in 1907 by the Great Central Railway.
 It spent the second half of the 20th century as a builder's warehouse, before falling into disrepair in 1998.
 It was converted into a library by the university's in-house team of architects and was formally opened in 2004 by the chief executive of the UK's Quality Assurance Agency for Higher Education.
 In 2005, the conversion won gold and silver for conservation and regeneration at the Royal Institution of Chartered Surveyors (RICS) Regional Awards in Leicester.
 It has also gained awards from the Royal Institute of British Architects (RIBA).